Scaling the weight parameters in Markov logic networks and relational logistic regression models: Introduction

 However, estimating the parameters in this way only works if the asymptotic probabilities are truly dependent on the parameters.
 It is well-known from Poole et al. (2014) and Mittal et al. (2019) that for ordinary MLNs and RLRs, this is not generally the case.
 We see below that there are even DA-MLNs where the query probabilities do not vary asymptotically with parameters.

-In our contribution, we provide an algorithm to compute asymptotic probabilities with respect to DA-RLRs and show that the asymptotic limit indeed depends on the parameters associated with the DA-RLR.
-We thereby contribute to applications to both parameter learning and inference on DA-RLRs.
+In our contribution, we provide an algorithm to compute asymptotic probabilities with respect to DA-RLRs and show that the asymptotic limit indeed depends on the parameters associated with the DA-RLRs.
+We thereby contribute to applications to both parameter learning and inference on DA-RLRss.
 Furthermore, via the transparent rescaling relationship of DA-RLRs to RLRs, they can be exploited for learning and inference in RLRs themselves.